prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 **Parameters**
 * `name` - [in] unique name for the ODE Trigger to create.
 * `source` - [in] unique name of the Source to filter on.
-Use NULL or DSL_ODE_ANY_SOURCE (defined as NULL) to disable filer
+Use NULL or DSL_ODE_ANY_SOURCE (defined as NULL) to disable filer.
 * `class_id` - [in] inference class id filter.
-Use DSL_ODE_ANY_CLASS to disable the filter
+Use DSL_ODE_ANY_CLASS to disable the filter.
 * `limit` - [in] the Trigger limit.
 Once met, the Trigger will stop triggering new ODE occurrences.
 Set to DSL_ODE_TRIGGER_LIMIT_NONE (0) for no limit.
 * `minimum` - [in] the minimum amount of time a unique object must remain detected before triggering an ODE occurrence - in units of seconds.
-0 = no minimum
+0 = no minimum.
 * `maximum` - [in] the maximum amount of time a unique object can remain detected before triggering an ODE occurrence - in units of seconds.
-0 = no maximum
+0 = no maximum.

 **Note** Be careful when creating No-Limit ODE Triggers with Actions that save data to file as this can consume all available diskspace.